Reviews, Best Prices, Comparisons, Expert Buying Guides

 Rate this post

-South Park: The Stick of Truth places players in the role of the New Kid (nicknamed Douchebag by Cartman), a silent protagonist who moves to South Park and quickly becomes entangled in a fantasy-themed war for the Stick of Truth—a powerful artifact that grants control over the universe.
-As players navigate through the game, they interact with familiar characters from the show, embark on epic quests, and engage in turn-based combat against elves, gnomes, zombies, and other fantastical creatures.
+South Park: The Stick of Truth gives the player the New Kid’s part (by Cartman called Douchebag), a mute protagonist who shifts to South Park and surprisingly gets involved in a fantasy-themed battle for the Stick of Truth—a mighty relic that gives the possessor the dominion over the universe.
+While going through the game, the player gets to interact with all the characters of the show, goes on huge quests, and gets into turn-based fights against elves, gnomes, zombies, and other made-up beings.

 Quest Design and Structure

-Main Quests: These quests drive the overarching storyline, focusing on retrieving the Stick of Truth and defeating the main antagonist.
-They are essential for progressing through the game and often involve major plot points, memorable encounters, and significant character development.
+Primary Quests: The vital points of the main plot that return the Stick of Truth to the rightful owner and vanquish the main villain focus on them.
+They are necessary for moving along the game and often consist of major plot points, unforgettable encounters, and big character development.

 1. The New Kid in Town